alonfnt/pcax/README.md

-# PCAx: Minimal Principal Component Analsys in jax.
+# PCAx: Minimal Principal Component Analysis in Jax.

 The aim of this project is to provide a JAX-based PCA implementation, eliminating the need for unnecessary data transfer to CPU or conversions to Numpy.
 This can provide performance benefits when working with large datasets or in GPU-intensive workflow